AdobeDocs/id-service.en/help/release-notes/notes-2016.md

 **Documentation Updates**

-* [Implement the Experience Cloud ID Service for Analytics](../implementation-guides/setup-analytics.md#concept-9ebbea85cb844a15b557be572cd142fd) : New procedure that describes how to set up the ID service with [!DNL Analytics].
+* [Implement the Experience Platform Identity Service for Analytics](../implementation-guides/setup-analytics.md#concept-9ebbea85cb844a15b557be572cd142fd) : New procedure that describes how to set up the ID service with [!DNL Analytics].

-* [Experience Cloud ID Service Migration Decision Points](../reference/analytics-reference/migration-decisions.md#concept-ba44803eea3c4cc185232a510cec0257) : Revised text for clarity.
+* [Experience Platform Identity Service Migration Decision Points](../reference/analytics-reference/migration-decisions.md#concept-ba44803eea3c4cc185232a510cec0257) : Revised text for clarity.
 Working with a single domain means you can migrate away from a data collection CNAME if you no longer wish to manage it.
 However, there's no requirement to change if your CNAME is working.

 ## Version 1.5.3 {#section-7c09ba2832bd4644a1ccc3aa83abe66a}